WHAT IS A NATURAL RESOURCE CENTER?

 WHAT IS THE NRC BOARD?

-The Natural Resource Center Development Corporation (“NRC Board”) is a Colorado not-for-profit corporation formed by the Salida City Council pursuant to Internal Revenue Service Ruling 63-20 through Resolution 2009-56.
-This type of corporate structure preserves the ability for a project to be financed with tax-exempt bonds, while maintaining for both the public and private participants most of the benefits of private development.
+The Natural Resource Center Development Corporation (“NRC Board”) is a Colorado not-for-profit corporation formed by the Salida City Council through Resolution 2009-56.
 The advantages of using a nonprofit sponsor to undertake a private/public partnership include, among other things: facilitating the transfer to the private sector significant project risk while preserving the ability to finance the project through the issuance of tax-exempt debt if necessary; and combining the relative strength of the public sector with the private sector’s value added efficiency and innovation in ideas.

 The NRC Board is appointed by the City Council.
 Current members:

 The Articles of Incorporation were filed on December 18, 2009.
-The NRC organizational minutes and all NRC Board Minutes from formation through the present are posted on this website as are the original NRC Bylaws.
+The NRC organizational minutes and all NRC Board Minutes from formation through the present are posted on this website as are the original NRC Bylaws and the current NRCDC Bylaws.

 The City Council formed the NRC Board in 2009 for the sole purpose of development of a natural resource center.
 The NRC Board operates under this Development Agreement adopted by the City Council on July 6, 2010, the First Amendment to the Development Agreement adopted July 5, 2011 and Second Amendment to the Development Agreement adopted September 13, 2011.
 Transfer of Vandaveer Ranch property to the NRC Board was approved through Ordinance 2011-14 approved by the Council on August 16, 2011.